pomerol-ed/pomerol/README.md

 Check <https://pomerol-ed.github.io/pomerol/html/> or type `make doc` during compilation stage to build the reference documentation.

-[V2-NEWS.md](V2-NEWS.md) lists main changes introduced in pomerol 2.0 compared to the 1.x branch.
+[CHANGELOG.md](CHANGELOG.md) lists main changes introduced in each release.

 # License
 This Source Code Form is subject to the terms of the Mozilla Public License,